 - What are your overall goals for both short and long term?

-- How will you measure success? (your only as good as your data)
+- How will you measure success? (you're only as good as your data)

 But, after answering these questions, many marketing professionals simply dive right in with testing and optimization with little to no thought about the potential roadblocks they’ll almost surely encounter.